JuliaLogging/LoggingExtras.jl/README.md

 # Usage
 Load the package with `using LoggingExtras`.
-You likely also want to load the `Logging` standard lib.
+For convenience, this also re-exports the `Logging` standard library.
-Loggers can be constructed and used like normal.

 ### Basics of working with loggers